 How do I set up my meditation table?

 Set up your table in a way that feels calming to you.
 If you like everything neat and organized, then you might set it up so it looks balanced and orderly.
 If you think a little messiness is kind of beautiful, then you might let your inner creative take the reins and place items wherever your heart wants them to go.
 You might also test out a few different setups and pay attention to how each setup makes you feel.
-You’ll know you’ve found the right placement when you feel a deep sense of rightness within.

 How do I use my meditation table?